Skip to Content

 Integration with Determinate Secure Packages

 Determinate Secure Packages (DSP) includes a large set of additional metadata related to package and vulnerability identification that is currently not available in upstream nixpkgs.
-FlakeBOM includes this metadata by default, so in order to ensure the final SBOM will be as accurate as possible, it is highly recommended to use DSP as your nixpkgs flake input.
+FlakeBOM includes this metadata by default, so to ensure that the final SBOM is as accurate as possible, we recommend using DSP as your nixpkgs flake input.

 Additionally, DSP provides provenance metadata for all covered packages, which ensures FlakeBOM can obtain all important information, even from derivations that it doesn’t encounter during eval.